 Application: Apply with a synthetic high quality brush, or rag, to a non oily/greasy surface.

-For a helpful video on applying Tough Coat™, click here
+See below for a helpful video on applying Tough Coat.™

-Tip: When applied to darker colours, imperfections may be more noticeable.
+Tip: When applied to darker colors, imperfections may be more noticeable.
 It is best to sand down any imperfections between coats to acquire that flawless finish.

 Be sure to gently mix your Tough Coat™ by gently rolling it around prior to using it as the matting agent and other ingredients may settle to the bottom.